Skip to content

 identify(std::string("Bob")); // 传右值,T = std::string,T&& = std::string&&

-For a forwarding reference to appear, two conditions must be met, without exception: first, the type must involve template argument deduction (the T in template<typename T>); second, the declaration form must be exactly T&&, with no const or other qualifiers added.
-If you write const T&&, it's a plain const rvalue reference, not a forwarding reference.
-If you write std::vector<T>&&, it's also not a forwarding reference — although T is deduced, the overall std::vector<T>&& is not in the T&& form.
+The appearance of a universal reference requires two conditions, both of which must be met: first, the type must be deduced through a template parameter (T in template<typename T>); second, the declaration form must be exactly T&&, with no const or other qualifiers added.
+If you write const T&&, it is a plain const rvalue reference, not a universal reference.
+If you write std::vector<T>&&, it is also not a universal reference — although T is deduced, std::vector<T>&& as a whole is not in the form of T&&.

 cpp